 Why Dubai Attracts Non-Resident Entrepreneurs

-- Stable regulatory environment
+- Tax-efficient environment

-- Strategic global trade access
+- Strategic global trade location

-- Advanced digital banking infrastructure
+- Advanced digital banking

 - Emirates NBD